 Misophonia (or '4S') is not currently a recognised diagnosis in the Diagnostic and Statistical Manual of Mental Disorders (DSM-5) or the ICD-10 (International Statistical Classification of Diseases and Related Health Problems).
 There are several online support groups/forums for sufferers of misophonia however the condition is relatively unexplored by researchers and there is not presently an established 'treatment'.
 Evidence indicates that sufferers usually share similar trigger sounds - typically, repetitive sounds like chewing, lip smacking, sniffling and pen clicking.
 These sounds tend to elicit reponses like anger, rage, disgust and anxiety as well as high levels of autonomic arousal (for example, tense muscles, sweating, increased heart rate).
 Less commonly, individuals may experience visual triggers.
 Sufferers tend to be triggered most by those adults to whom they are closest.
 Although research is limited it appears that the disorder typically onsets in late childhood/adolescence.

-At Psychology and Health, Cognitive and Behavioural Therapy (CBT) techniques are used to help individuals manage the symptoms described above.
+Cognitive and Behavioural Therapy (CBT) techniques can be used to help individuals manage the symptoms described above.
 Counselling focuses on helping individuals reduce the intensity of their physical and emotional response to a trigger sound.
 The roles of various contributing factors are addressed.
 For example, sufferers tend to hyperfocus on the noise, its source, and frequently scan their environment for trigger sounds.
 Examining how such behaviours may exacerbate symptoms and learning to control them is important.
 Education about how the brain processes sound, how emotions and other parts of the brain are involved is also a component of therapy.
 Understanding the auditory system aids in understanding misophonia and what might be done to manage it.